bobdavies2000/OpenCVB/README.md

 -   GIF algorithms are skipped during overnight testing – only leaf code for visualization.
 -   Better default setting for Histogram Bins with an override mechanism if needed.
 -   The main form will no longer have menus – they were never being used.
+-   For that first build after a download, build the UI_Generate project by itself.
+    -   The VBClasses project uses UI_Generate in a pre-build event.
+    -   Alternatively, just build that first build again and UI_Generate will work.
+-   The OpenGL interface is being reworked without librealsense.
+    -   This only affects the OpenGL algorithms which are for display only.
+    -   The dependency on librealsense is unnecessary but not easily extracted.
 -   A log of previous changes is included at the bottom of this document.

 \-----------------------------------------------------------------------------------------------